All of our content is written by humans, not robots. Learn More

 • Antivirus software: The best antiviruses on the market offer a firewall as part of their digital security suites.
 It’s much like using firewall software, but more practical because the firewall is bundled with the antivirus software.

-Conclusion: Is Having a Firewall Enough?
+Recap: Is Having a Firewall Enough?

-Even with a firewall, viruses and malware can still infiltrate your devices, hackers can still get through, and a lot of different attacks that can compromise your online safety can still occur.
-That’s why for your protection, we recommend using a firewall along with other necessary digital security tools, including VPNs for your online privacy and antivirus software for malware protection.
+Deploying SPI firewalls are a great way to reduce cyberthreats.
+They’re practical and effective, however, they are only one facet of your digital security.
+Viruses and malware can still infiltrate your devices, hackers can still get through, and different attacks might still be able to compromise your online safety.
+That’s why we recommend using a firewall along with other digital security strategies.
+For example, VPNs help maximize your online privacy and antivirus software helps with malware protection.

 SPI Firewall FAQs